atomone-hub/atomone/README.md

 ## Public RPC and fullnode endpoints

-The public RPC and fullnode endpoints directory can be found in the [registry repo](https://github.com/atomone-hub/registry).
+The public RPC and fullnode endpoints directory can be found in the [atom.one](https://atom.one) website.

 ## Acknowledgements